AnirudhPenmatcha/Obstacle-Avoidance-Simulation/README.md

 2. ROS Melodic Morenia (Python version) (http://wiki.ros.org/melodic/Installation)
 3. Gazebo

+Once you have these dependecies successfully installed, clone the repository into your local workspace.
+After that in a new terminal run the following command :

+roslaunch obstacle_avoidance obs_avoid.launch

+This will launch Gazebo with the a rover model.
+And once you have done till here go ahead and some obstacles around in the environment and then in another new terminal run this command :

+python3 opencv_to_ros.py

+And you will see the the rover move staright unless an obstacle is seen infront of it.

 [This file is incomplete as of Feb 16, 2021, I'm actually new to mainting a project in this manner and so I would like to take my time and put it together in a clean way]